Join and receive information about new products, interesting case studies and other information to help with your new

 The principal benefit of Thermopine is less substrate movement, meaning a paint coating can last up to three times longer than when applied to non-modified timbers, substantially reducing the maintenance requirement and in turn, the lifetime cost of the product.
 The advanced, highly controlled modification process results in a reduction of the wood`s tendency to shrink and swell whilst reducing its vulnerability to wood destroying organisms.

 Russwood's Thermopine is suitable for use on a wide-range of projects, often utilised to create both modern and natural looking facades.
 In it’s sawn state, Russwood`s Thermopine has a uniform chocolate-brown colour tone which will quickly weather to grey if left uncoated, however due to the superior coating performance over species such as Larch, boards are most commonly supplied pre-treated using our Teknos® factory coating system with black being the most popular colour choice.

-The appearance after vacuum coating is largely determined by which surface finish is opted for.
+The appearance after factory coating is largely determined by which surface finish is opted for.
 When coated in a translucent Teknos® coating the knots and figuring become attractive features, particularly when a brushed surface is opted for.
 In contrast, an opaque Teknos® RAL coating will largely disguise the knots and figuring to create a more plain vernacular.

 The method with which the cladding is fixed and detailed can have a major effect on its lifespan.
 Our fixing systems will make cladding look and perform better for longer.
 We can advise upon the best option depending on the profile and cladding layout selected.